What is Lion’s Leap?

 On Pep Rally day, each student will receive a package with details about Lion's Leap.
 Parents must register students online.
 Once the student's account is set up, directions for soliciting pledges online via social media will be provided, including a video featuring your student!

 Friends and family log on directly to Boosterthon and sponsor students.
-NEW this year-pledges can be made per lap OR lump sum.

 Do we have to ask family and friends for donations?

 While families are encouraged to solicit outside support, this is NOT required.
 Please make your most generous donation possible today!

 Who: We have again retained Boosterthon to help facilitate Lion’s Leap!

 What does this mean?
 Boosterthon will provide the volunteers to run the pep rally and Lion’s Leap Day to excite our students.
 They will train our teachers and volunteers to pump up the kids with the daily theme and provide prizes.
 Every student will receive a t-shirt to wear on Lion’s Leap Day with a lap chart on the back.
 As they run, teachers will mark off the laps they run.